Have You Ever Wondered How Much

 Adam Smith, author of the still much studied book The Wealth of Nations published in 1776 says that historically "the avarice and injustice of princes and sovereign states, abusing the confidence of their subjects, have by degrees diminished the real quantity of metal, which had been originally contained in their coins."

-Richard Nixon took US off the gold standard when an ounce of our gold could be bought with 35 of our dollars.
-He took US off the gold standard because too many people were turning our dollars in for our gold.
-The reason so many people were asking for our gold was that our U.S. currency was, and still is, the currency of choice around the world.
-There is this myth that our credit is still good.
-Therefore twice as many people outside the United States still hoard their money in U.S. currency.
+Richard Nixon took US off the gold standard when an ounce of our gold could be bought with 34 of our dollars.
+He took US off the gold standard "because too many people were turning our dollars in for our gold."
+The reason so many people were asking for our gold was becoming obvious that our U.S. currency was no longer worth as much as our god was.
+Twice as many people outside the United States had been hoarding their money in U.S. currency.
+Anyone able to count dollar bills realized that something was a bit awry.

-Now, I'm no smarter than you are, but here's how I see the future shaping up if people aren't any smarter than I am..
-As American inflation continues to accelerate and the value of our currency crashes, more and more people from outside the United States can be expected to begin cashing in their paper dollars.
-When the oil-rich Arabs convert their American dollars into Chinese Yuan there will be a stunning blow to our economy.
+Now, I'm no smarter than you are, but here's how I see the future shaping up if the American people aren't any smarter than I am..
+By printing more money in order to make American inflation continue to accelerate because the value of our currency crashes, more and more people from outside the United States can be expected to begin cashing in their paper dollars.
+When the oil-rich Arabs convert all their billions of American dollars into Chinese Yuan there will be a stunning blow to our economy.

 Compared to just fifty years ago, right now all the money you have

 The dollar bill below is a SILVER CERTIFICATE.
-In 1976 it would buy an ounce of silver, and right this minute, one ounce of the precious gray stuff is worth $31.08.
+In 1976 a one dollar bill would buy an ounce of silver, but the world realizes right now that it would require $31.08 to buy one ounce of the precious gray stuff.

-Now, I'm no smarter than you are, but here's how I add this up if people aren't any smarter than I am..
-It now requires 31 of our new dollar bills to buy as much as one of our old dollar bills would!
+It now requires 31 of our new dollar bills to buy as much as one of our old dollar bills would have purchased with ease!

-If we had used 35 of these dollars and bought an ounce of gold, right this minute, we would have $1683.00 to jingle.
-This would not have happened if our government of the people, by the people, for the people had not stuck it to the people and we (US) had made the government stick to the Constitution.
+If we had used 35 of these dollars and bought an ounce of gold, right this minute, we would have $1683.00 to jingle around.
+This inflation would not have happened if our government of the people, by the people, for the people had not stuck it to the people and we (US) had made the government abide by the Constitution.

 Article 1, Section 10 of the United States Constitution pretty well sums up what our founding fathers believed that money should be made of: "No state shall enter into any treaty, alliance, or confederation; grant letters of marque and reprisal; coin money; emit bills of credit; make anything but gold and silver coin a tender in payment of debts; pass any bill of attainder, ex post facto law, or law impairing the obligation of contracts, or grant any title of nobility."
 Emphasis is mine.

-When states begin trying to bribe foreign business to set up inside their boundaries, what is the first bribe put on the auction table?
+Today, when states begin trying to bribe a foreign business to set up inside their boundaries, do you know what the first bribe put on the auction table is?
 You're right,, NO taxes for the first 5 years!
-And, why do so many crooked small business owners hire illegal aliens?
+And, why do so many crooked small business owners run the risk of hiring illegal aliens?
 Because then they can write off the cash wages as a business loss and pay no taxes on what they really earned.

-Now, I'm no smarter than you are, but here's how I add this up if people aren't any smarter than I am..
-If it takes $2 to buy what $1 did buy then I have lost half my money.
-Next year the same thing happens, and the year after that.
-It now requires 31 of our new dollar bills to buy as much as one of our old dollar bills would!
+Now, here's how I add this up; If it takes $2 to buy what $1 did buy just six short months ago then you have lost half of your money without a fight -- you don't even know who to fight with!
+As the friends of Congress have raked off their share of the loot in bailouts and special perks the poor man pays the price as his cost of living swirls out of control.
+Consequently. it now requires 31 of our new dollar bills of unsound money to buy as much as one of our old dollar bills would!
 But, besides that..
-Every dollar I earn is taxed by the Federal government -- and every dollar I spend is taxed by the State, County AND City governments.
+Every dollar you and I earn is taxed MORE by the Federal government each year -- and each year, every dollar you and I spend is taxed by the State, County AND City governments.
 That's what I call raking it in, going and coming.
-My pocket is where it is going and coming from.
-If your pocket feels funny then maybe the government is raking it in going and coming from your pocket too.
+My pocket is where it is coming from.
+If your pocket feels funny then maybe the government is raking it in from your pocket too.

 If this continues four more years then the day is coming when the poor man will be spilling blood at every step as he goes on working from the 1st day of January through the 24th day of December just to keep from going to prison for tax evasion.